theothernt/AerialViews/README.md

 - **Local** videos can be placed in any folder

-- When using **local and remote** playback, local videos are used if found, but for missing vidoes, the remote version is used.
+- When using **local and remote** playback, local videos are used if found, but for missing videos, the remote version is used.

 <br/>